YanisBassoBert/yanisbassobert.github.io/_art/logos.md

 # 🧬 Science 2024: An Olympic Games Initiative (2019)

-During exam season, I was unexpectedly contacted by Franck Debouck, then director of École Centrale de Lyon:
-*"We need a logo for the Science 2024 consortium — there's a design contest, and we want ECL to participate."*

-After a brief hesitation, I jumped at the opportunity.
+During exam season, I was unexpectedly contacted by Franck Debouck, then director of École Centrale de Lyon: *"We need a logo for the Science 2024 consortium.
+There's a design contest, and we want ECL to participate."* After a brief hesitation, I jumped at the opportunity.

-**Science 2024** was a consortium of 13 institutions, including top French Grandes Écoles, military sports bodies, and national sports centers.
+Science 2024 was a consortium of 13 institutions, including top French Grandes Écoles, military sports bodies, and national sports centers.
 Its mission: to conduct cutting-edge research to support and enhance athlete performance ahead of the Paris 2024 Olympic Games.
 We proudly finished **second** in the contest, just behind the submission from *École Polytechnique*.

 *Here was my logo proposal:*